ashleylamont/ashleylamont/README.md

 ### Hi there, I'm Ashley (She/They) 👋

-I'm currently studying IT at the Australian National University, working as a Developer at Services Australia.
+I'm currently studying IT at the Australian National University, working as a Software Engineer at Services Australia and Atlassian.

 I also love to dabble and tinker with side projects, a (rather small) handful of which are here on GitHub!